SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 - Background Job: Running a backup script using &, e.g., backup.sh &.
 - Suspended Job: Pressing Ctrl+Z to pause a running process and using fg or bg to resume it.

-2. Signals
+__Signals__

 Signals are a mechanism for communication between processes or between the OS and a process.
 They are identifiers (numbers) sent asynchronously to notify processes of specific events, allowing them to take action or change behavior.

-What Signals Do:
+*What signals do*

 - Terminate or Stop a Process: Signals can stop, pause, or terminate processes.
 - Inform Processes: Signals notify processes of important system events, such as interrupts or errors.
 - Trigger Handlers: Processes can register custom signal handlers to react to specific signals or use default behaviors.

-Common Signals:
+*Common signals*

-- Ctrl+C (Interrupt): Sends the SIGINT signal to terminate the foreground process.
+- `Ctrl+C` (Interrupt): Sends the SIGINT signal to terminate the foreground process.
-- Ctrl+Z (Stop): Sends the SIGTSTP signal to suspend the foreground job.
+- `Ctrl+Z` (Stop): Sends the SIGTSTP signal to suspend the foreground job.
-- KILL: Sends the SIGKILL signal to forcefully terminate a process without cleanup.
+- `p -kill` Sends the SIGKILL signal to forcefully terminate a process without cleanup.
 Example: kill -9 <PID> forcefully kills a process/ pkill Node terminates all Node.js processes.
-- QUIT: Sends SIGQUIT, which terminates a process and creates a memory dump for debugging.
+- `q` Sends SIGQUIT, which terminates a process and creates a memory dump for debugging.
-- CONTINUE: Sends SIGCONT, resuming a suspended process.
+- `continue` Sends SIGCONT, resuming a suspended process.

-3. Interrupts
+__Interrupts__

 Interrupts differ from signals in that they are low-level mechanisms used by the CPU to handle external events or system needs.
 Interrupts temporarily stop the current execution to allow the CPU to handle a higher-priority task.

-Types of Interrupts:
+*Types of interrupts*

 - Hardware Interrupts: Triggered by hardware events like keyboard input, mouse clicks, or network activity.
 - Example: A keypress triggers an interrupt that the CPU processes to display the typed character.
 - Software Interrupts: Triggered by system calls or errors (e.g., a division by zero error).
 - Memory Page Faults: Triggered when a program attempts to access a memory page not currently in physical RAM.

-4. Difference Between Signals and Interrupts
+### The difference between signals and interrupts

 | __Aspect__     | __Signal__                               | __Interrupt__                           |
 |-----------------|------------------------------------------|------------------------------------------|